ThomasForselius/pickyproducts/README.md

         - Redirects to a page with a form to fill out with product details
         - Submitting the form only submits one item
         - The fields are filled out with the correct type of information
+        - Upon successful submit -> redirect back to 'Show products page' with success message
-        - Viewing the item in the products list
+    - Viewing the newly added item in the products list
-        - Viewing the item in the products section of the landing page
+    - Viewing the newly added item in the products section of the landing page

     - Clicking 'Show' on the products list page redirects to 'Show products page'